 Disney has announced Shanghai Disneyland’s first major expansion (not counting Toy Story Land which was already under construction when the park opened) in a Zootopia themed expansion.
 While no opening target has publicly been announced, construction has begun.

 Marvel Land (WDS) – 2021

 A rethemed coaster as well as a new show and attraction are slated to come to this new land that is kicking of the Studios Park expansions.
 The park will also introduce the same Spider-Man attraction that’s coming to California Adventure in 2020.

 Star Wars and Frozen in WDS – 2023 and beyond

 The Studios Park is getting an expansion and makeover but it will take some time.
 Frozen and Star Wars Land are coming but not for at least 5 years.

-That is all of the major announcements Disney has come out with for the next five (or so) years.
-Much like my life, Disney’s five-year plans hardly ever stick to schedule so don’t take this as gospel, although we will try to update periodically and after big announcements.
+Those are all of the major announcements Disney has come out with for the next five (or so) years.
+Much like my life, Disney’s five-year plans hardly ever sticks to schedule so don’t take this as gospel, although we will try to update periodically and after big announcements.
 Again, if I’ve missed something please let me know in the comments and if you have questions about a certain item on the list then let me know!

 Which of these projects are you most excited for?
 Let us know in the comments!
 Planning a Disney trip?
 Check out our Travel Guides to help you along the way!
 Thank you for reading Wandering in Disney.
 Please subscribe to the blog and like our social media pages, all of which you can do on the right side of the page.
 Have a wonderful day!